To summit page of drpartha.org.in

 The opening sentence inviting a user to give his/her opinion or feedback is an

 important step in UI-UX design.
 The feedback/opinion you get, will guide your UI-UX design

 and contribute to the sucess of your entreprise.
 Many users just ignore the call, or hesitate to

 make their feelings clear.
 They are usually reluctant to give negative opinion or adverse comments,

 both of which are essential for making improvements to your products and services.
 Make it clear

 that negative comments are welcome and will be acted upon.
 Let them feel comfortable, right from the beginning.

 Tell the user what exactly is being reviewed.
 Is it a service, a person, a place, a product or an object (name the object

 being reviewed) ?

-All non-standard or custom-made abbreviations must be expanded and defined whenever they are first used.
+All non-standard, uncommon or custom-made abbreviations must be expanded and defined whenever they are first used.